Find other sites and services by the City of Greater Sudbury

 Exceptions

 The city recognizes situations where it is not practicable to present content in an accessible format.
 In these cases, best efforts are used to provide citizens an accessible alternative or assistance in acquiring the information they need.
+Should you need assistance in obtaining an accessible alternative for non accessible content, contact the City of Greater Sudbury by dialing 311.

 Examples of such exceptions include: